Session 9/15Page 6/10 Insecure ambivalent attachment behaviour

 - Make sensible routines with short activities, and repeat them every day.

 - When the child accuses you or blames you, be calm and kind, but don’t negotiate your decisions.
 If you present demands, make sure that you don’t give them up or start arguing about them.
-When the child dramatises, help it get back proportions “You say you want to die because nobody likes you – well, you are a little sad and angry now, and it will be over in a moment- even though you don’t think so right now“.
+When the child dramatises, help it get back proportions “You say you want to die because nobody likes you – well, you are sad and angry now – it will be over soon – even though you don’t think so right now“.

-- Try to notice and talk to your colleagues about when the child makes you irritated and ambivalent.
+- Try to notice and talk to your instructor, spouse or friend about when the child makes you irritated and ambivalent.
 Try to get some distance in the way you look at the child, in order to be calm, stable, kind and firm.

 - Do you see children in your care acting like this?